What you will learn from this article:

 Do you feel constantly anxious?
 Worried about being worried?
 Have crippling panic attacks or feel terrified by everyday situations?
-Do you regularly ask yourself why do I feel anxious?
+Do you regularly ask yourself, “Why am I so anxious?”
 If you find yourself wondering why some people experience only occasional anxiety while others seem immobilized by fear, you’re not alone.

 The truth is, everyone experiences anxiety at some point in their lives and feeling anxious is a normal part of many everyday situations.
 Some experience feeling anxious before speaking to a group or having to navigate heavy traffic while others get nervous when flying or during confrontation.
 Feeling anxious in certain situations is normal.
 But when anxiety becomes constant and excessive, it causes people to feel out of control and frequently makes the activities of daily life difficult.
 In some cases, it may even benefit the individual to seek out treatment for their anxiety.